JeffreyDinackus/BeIT.tech/README.md

 # HoyaHacks-2023
-This is my and my teams HoyaHacks 2023 project
+This is my and @MuneebShuaib HoyaHacks 2023 project

 This project won HoyaHacks 2023 for "Most Creative use of Verbwire"